 How Is EU Flight Delay Compensation Calculated?

-Now that you know your compensation size depends on the flight’s length and delay time, you might want to know how EU flight delay compensation claims are calculated.
+Now that you know your compensation size depends on the flight’s length and the length of the delay, you might want to know how EU flight delay compensation is calculated.
+Compensation is only available if the length of the delay is at least three hours.
 When calculating reimbursement, companies consider the moment a passenger actually arrives at his final destination.
 This is very critical because even in case of a delay, the airline can still catch up with timing while in the air.

 So, what is officially considered “arrival time?”
 Back in September 2014, the European Court of Justice (case C-452/13) decided that “arrival time” is the moment the aircraft lends its final destination, one of its doors is open, and the passengers can leave it.
 This can take 15 or more minutes, and your task is to state the exact time of arrival when claiming for your flight delay compensation.